 Except when my co-worker Michael baked his famous blueberry buckle.

 Not only would our team silently, not-so-subtly try to beat each other to the slices with the max amount of topping, if even a crumb remained at the bottom of the pan, someone would run their plastic fork all around the bottom to catch every morsel.

-I think it was the walnut-studded streusel topping that got to me.
+I think it was the walnut streusel that got to us.

 Or could it have been the moist, tender cake crumb, which is so filled with blueberries, you’ll find one in every juicy, sweet bite?

 Although I’ve left office life behind, fortunately my blueberry buckle grazing can continue uninterrupted.
 Michael was kind enough to share his recipe!

 “I love making your recipes because I know they are going to be healthy, easy to make, and absolutely delicious.
 This will be my go-to recipe now for coffee cake.
 I love the healthy swaps that you made and the walnuts on top add a wonderful extra crunch.”— Corinne —